-This is a beautiful rare vintage rug from the High Atlas Mountains, handmade by the Glaoui tribe of the Ait Ouaouzguite tribal confederation circa 1950.
-It boasts three techniques common to rugs made by this tribe: a flat-woven base with knotted elements and hand embroidery.
-Dark brown and ivory woven bands are adorned with patterns in multi-coloured pile and embroidery.
-This is a lovely example of a classic style Glaoui rug with a unique design.
+This is a beautiful rare so-called Glaoui vintage rug from the High Atlas Mountains, handmade by the Ait Ouaouzguite tribal confederation circa 1950.
+It boasts techniques common to rugs made by this tribe: a flat-woven base with knotted elements.
+Dark brown and light woven bands are adorned with patterns in multi-coloured pile.
+This is a lovely example of a classic Glaoui-style rug with a unique design.

 Please note, there is some wear and tear on this rug, commensurate with a rug that is over 65 years old.

 This old classic Glaoui rug is rare.
 There are not many of these authentic rugs around anymore.
 I love the use of mixed techniques – the soft pile rug, the tight weave base, knotting and intricate embroidery.
 What a fabulous texture is created!
 The colours too are amazing, very rich and appealing.

 2.70 m x 1.50 m / 8' 10" x 4' 11".

 These stunning woollen rugs hail from the Jbel Siroua region of Morocco which extends from the High Atlas Mountains in the north to the pre-Saharan regions in the south and are made by tribes belonging to the Ait Ouaouzguite tribal confederation.
 They are sometimes collectively known as 'Taznakht rugs' as Taznakht is the carpet capital of this area.
 These rugs are renowned for their high quality silky wool, their traditional designs and their striking colours.
 The quality of work produced by the weavers of this region is exceptional.
 Glaoui rugs from the Telouet region of the High Atlas are also made by tribes of the Ait Ouaouzgite tribal confederation and are traditionally flat-woven rugs with knotted embellishment.
 They are highly collectible.